dotnet/msbuild/documentation/high-level-introduction.md

 ## Gotchas
   - Visual Studio for Mac will cache your task assemblies but not your target\prop files, usually.
     - This means if you make changes to a task assembly, your changes may not be reflected until you restart your IDE.
-    - This is why I always test using msbuild from the command line OR write an nunit test that invokes msbuild directly.
+    - This is why I always test using MSBuild from the command line OR write an nunit test that invokes MSBuild directly.
   - Ordering matters, dearly
     - If file A defines and variable and B uses it, then A must be included before B in all cases.
     - If you get this wrong, then B will start getting empty string and not the valid variable
     - This is why people generally use props and targets files to keep the order right
-    - You can not safely refactor msbuild without serious testing.
+    - You can not safely refactor MSBuild without serious testing.
   - Everything is a string
     - Typos will ruin your day, since you’ll get empty strings in places you do not expect
     - Make sure your quotes are correct else you will be very confused